Hello! I am so glad you stopped by today and I’d love to tell you a little bit about my background and what I offer.

 Over 18 years!
 I’ve worn many different hats over that time, from student to university lecturer, fine artist to portrait photographer, and many more!
 I fell in love with photography through darkroom classes in high school.
 My teacher made me promise her that I’d never stop taking photos, and I intend to uphold that promise!
 I assisted a wedding photographer as a third shooter in my high school and college years.
 I photographed about a dozen weddings together with my sister-in-law, the incredible Lisa Boggs of Lisa Boggs Photography, before I went off to pursue a Master of Fine Art degree from Rochester Institute of Technology.
-For seven years, I concentrated on teaching and fine art work, and then circled back to weddings and portraits in 2015.

 What does is mean to be an Eco-conscious Photographer?